 Untouched paradise and postcard islands

 Fiji consists of a large amount of small islands which I would describe as “postcards islands”, all white sand beaches, green palm trees and blue water and to fill that wish we had to procure us a boat!

 It turned out to be a harder task than expected, or rather not to find a guide and a boat, but to a reasonable price.
 Fiji is indeed a tourist mecca, and the locals know that!,

 So the locals know what they can take (what the previous / other tourists are willing to pay them) and we could hardly negotiate with them about the price, but the choice was taken so we had to cough up!.

-Fiji consists of 332 islands, only 110 of them are inhabited, we saw only a few of these islands on our guided boat trip, but it really gave the feeling and the experience we were looking for, to be in the middle of the Pacific Ocean and get the feeling of a “untouched” paradise.
+Fiji consists of 332 islands, only 110 of them are inhabited.
+We just saw a few of these islands on our guided boat trip, but it really gave the feeling and the experience we were looking for, to be in the middle of the Pacific Ocean and get the feeling of an “untouched” paradise.

-We could have made it considerably cheaper by taking a tourist group tour, but we had the amazing opportunity that we could decide, what we should see, how long we could be the different places, etc. It was a service we why willing to pay extra for.
+We could have made it significantly cheaper by taking a tourist group tour, but we had the amazing opportunity that we could decide, what we should see, how long we could be the different places, etc. It was a service we liked to pay extra for.

-During the boat trip we saw the island of Monuriki where the movie Castaway was recorded and the buildings where the crew held to / lived in preparation of the film, since it was too expensive to fly the film crew in from the “mainland” daily.
+During the boat trip we saw the island of Monuriki where the movie Castaway was recorded and we saw the buildings where the crew held to / lived in preparation of the film, since it was too expensive to fly the film crew in from the “mainland” on daily basis.